 - (a) Estimate a multiple regression model of the demand for margarine.
 Do the coefficients have the expected signs? - (b) Test the significance of the individual coefficients and of the regression as a whole. - (c) Should the model be simplified? - (d) Calculate the elasticity of demand.
-How does it differ from your earlier answer? - (e) Estimate the cross-price demand elasticity. - (f) Should other variables be added to improve the model, in your view?

-Problem 8.3 Using the results from Problem 8.1 forecast the birth rate of a country with the characteristics given in Problem 7.9 (see page 254) (point estimate only).
+How does it differ from your earlier answer? - (e) Estimate the cross-price demand elasticity. - (f) Should other variables be added to improve the model, in your view? - 8.3 Using the results from Problem 8.1 forecast the birth rate of a country with the following characteristics: GNP equal to \$3000, a growth rate of 3% p.a. and an income ratio of 7.
+(Construct the point estimate only.)

-Problem 8.4 Given the following data for 1989 and 1990:
+8.4 Given the following data for 1989 and 1990: